 To no one’s surprise, Grant’s best Alfred Hitchcock soars in at number one.
 North by Northwest, which follows Roger Thornhill (Grant) in a case of deadly mistaken identity and his mysterious romance with Eve Kendall (Eva Marie Saint), is suspenseful, romantic, and scandalous.
 Remember how I mentioned Alfred Hitchcock’s sexual innuendos?
 This is practically the sexiest movie to ever come out of the 50s.
 Whether it’s Grant and Saint making out on a train or the blatant innuendo at the end (suffice it to say, never has a train going through a tunnel carried so much meaning), this movie is almost inappropriate for children.
 The romance, the chase along Mount Rushmore, murder, humor, and betrayal are all essential elements to this marvelous film that truly displays Grant’s astounding acting ability.

-Thanks for reading!
-What are your thoughts on Top 10 Cary Grant Movies?
-Comment down below!
+Thank you for reading!
+What are your thoughts on Cary Grant Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.